symmetrics/mrg_tweaks_german/doc/README-EN.txt

           Check if you can set an address in billing and shipping with german country and no "state/province" to choose.
           Look if you can complete your order.

+*** L: 1.
+You can enable / disable displaying the percent in the
+          tax info link by admin panel / catalog / shop / Show tax info.